KernalPanik/browser-inspector/README.md

 In order to run this tool, a set of tools need to be installed.
 Please refer to requirements.txt for pip packages, and use provided tool-installer scripts for external tools like Pandoc.

+For Pandoc to work properly, LaTeX engine which supports pdflatex, will be needed.
+For macOS we suggest mactex, and for windows -- MikTex

 ## Usage overview

 The only way to configure the tool is to use `config.py` file.
 Please set selected configurations as described in the comments.
 By tweaking the configuration, you can choose the timeframe of the browsing by using `START_DATE` and `END_DATE` entries.
 The keywords an inspector should look for are defined in `SUSPICIOUS_SITES` and `SUSPICIOUS_KEYWORDS` arrays.
 By default, Browser History Inspector considers any visit to a IP instead of regular hostname as suspicious activity.
 It can be disabled using `IGNORE_IP` flag.